 Opens and closes an admin session.
 The admin session provides commands that change the fabric and switch configurations.
-Only one admin session can be open on the switch at any time.
+Only one admin session can be open on the fibre channel switch module at any time.
 An inactive admin session will time out after a period of time that can be changed using the Set Setup System command.
 See the "Set Setup command" on page 38.